ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 ## System settings
 {: #shared_ordering-sys-settings}

-You must specify the following system settings when you order a VMware Solutions Shared virtual data center.
+You must specify the following system settings when you order a VMware Shared virtual data center.

 ### Pricing plans
 {: #shared_ordering-pricing}